November 10, 2019 /

 The amateur or cheap photographer is unlikely to have an amazing skill set or take your day seriously.

 A professional wedding photographer has a reputation to keep up.
 They’re only ever as good as their last wedding.
 They can’t afford to be anything other than exceptional at every touchpoint.
-They’re often professional trained, invest in ongoing education, have many years of experience and be multi-award winning.
+They’re often professionally trained with qualifications, invest in ongoing education, have many years experience and be multi-award winning.
 They’ll be a wizard at editing.
 And have their own photography style.
 Be incredibly creative.
 They know exactly where to be at the right times during your wedding.
-Know what to do in bright sunlight, on a rainy day or in utterly shitty light and still get amazing pictures.
+Know what to do in bright sunlight, on a rainy day, or in utterly shitty light and still get amazing pictures.
 They have back up plans.
 An amateur or cheap photographer is quite likely running their business as a sideline.
 You’re not their first interest.

 Wedding Photography Is an Investment.